pygeode/pygeode-docs/tut_datasets.rst

 to perform a number of bulk operations on all (or some) of the variables they contain, which can also be quite powerful.

-As a simple example, lets return to the second dataset in the tutorial module, and select a single timestep:
+As a simple example, let's return to the second dataset in the tutorial module, and select a single timestep:

 .. ipython::